Updated July 6, 2026

 How to Buy Commercial Crime Insurance

 To buy commercial crime insurance quote in Connecticut, start by gathering details the carrier will use to underwrite the risk: annual revenue, number of employees, locations, cash-handling procedures, transfer authority, prior claims, and whether you need endorsements for employee theft, forgery, computer fraud, or funds transfer fraud.
-Because Connecticut businesses should compare quotes from multiple carriers, it helps to request proposals from several insurers active in the state, including Travelers, The Hartford, State Farm, and GEICO where available.
+Because Connecticut businesses should compare quotes from multiple carriers, it helps to request proposals from several insurers active in the state where available.
 The market is competitive, with 520 active insurance companies in Connecticut, so terms can vary even when the monthly premium looks similar.

-The Connecticut Insurance Department regulates the market, but the data provided does not indicate a special filing or preapproval process for a standard crime policy.
-That means the practical buying step is usually a quote-and-bind process through an independent agent or direct carrier channel, followed by review of the policy form and endorsements.
+The Connecticut Insurance Department regulates the market, but there is no indication of a special filing or preapproval process for a standard crime policy.
+That means the practical buying step is usually a quote-and-bind process through a direct carrier channel, or get a quote with CPK Insurance and connect with a licensed insurance professional who can help you compare options, followed by review of the policy form and endorsements.
 If your business has branch offices, remote staff, or frequent wire activity, ask how the policy defines covered employees, what transfer instructions qualify, and whether social engineering fraud is included or excluded by endorsement.

 For Connecticut businesses with mixed insurance needs, bundling the crime policy with other business coverage can simplify administration, but the crime form still needs to be reviewed on its own.
 Ask for a comparison that shows limits, deductibles, employee dishonesty insurance in Connecticut, and any sublimits for money and securities.
 Because coverage requirements may vary by industry and business size, the best quote is the one that matches your actual operations rather than the one with the shortest application.